tsaarni/thetris/README.md

 I wrote this in 1994-1995 as an exercise to learn the x86 assembly language.

 The code isn't of particularly high quality.
-E.g, everything is in one large file, and some of the comments are in Finnish, etc. I might clean it up at some stage, but I'm publishing it as is for now.
+E.g., everything is in one large file, and some of the labels and comments are in Finnish, etc. I might clean it up at some point, but I'm publishing it as is for now.

 ## How to Compile